-Associate Professor, IDSS and EAPS; and Associate Director, Technology and Policy Program
+Associate Professor, IDSS and EAPS; Director, Technology and Policy Program

 Noelle Selin is an Associate Professor with a joint appointment in the Institute for Data, Systems and Society (IDSS), and with the Department of Earth, Atmospheric and Planetary Sciences.
-She is also the Associate Director of the Technology and Policy Program, and Associate Director of IDSS.
+She is also the Director of the Technology and Policy Program, and Associate Director of IDSS.
 Her research uses atmospheric chemistry modeling to inform decision-making on air pollution, climate change and hazardous substances such as mercury and persistent organic pollutants (POPs).

-Prior to her current appointment, she was a research scientist with the MIT Joint Program on the Science and Policy of Global Change.
+Previously, she was a research scientist with the MIT Joint Program on the Science and Policy of Global Change.
 In addition to her scientific work, she has published articles and book chapters on the interactions between science and policy in international environmental negotiations, in particular focusing on global efforts to regulate hazardous substances.
-Previously, she was a research associate with the Initiative on Science and Technology for Sustainability at Harvard’s Kennedy School, a visiting researcher at the European Environment Agency in Copenhagen, Denmark, and worked on chemicals issues at the U.S. Environmental Protection Agency.
+She was also a research associate with the Initiative on Science and Technology for Sustainability at Harvard’s Kennedy School, a visiting researcher at the European Environment Agency in Copenhagen, Denmark, and worked on chemicals issues at the U.S. Environmental Protection Agency.